• Skip to main content

 4. ADD SPARKLE.
 I like a rustic Christmas more than anything else but even I make sure there's some glitter going on.
 You can get glitter from candle holders, a bowl of glittery pine cones, shaking an exotic dancer around your house, wine glasses or using sparkly ribbon on top of a burlap table runner.

-5. Keep your Amaryllis or Paperwhite upright by surrounding the plant with twigs.
+5. Keep your Amaryllis or Paperwhites upright by surrounding the plant with twigs.
 The twigs stop the leaves and flowers from toppling over when they get too tall.
 Also ...
 I get my glitter fix.

 7. Santa doesn't have to barf on your room to make it seem festive.
-In the case of my bedroom just adding a sheepskin mat to the floor and a cheap Ikea Christmas tree make it cozy and holiday-like.
+In the case of my bedroom just adding a sheepskin mat to the floor and a cheap Ikea Christmas tree made it cozy and holiday-like.
 Again - nice and calm.

 8. PUT YOUR LIGHTS ON TIMERS.
 Just do it.
 Inside, outside ... doesn't matter.
 Do 'em all.